SKrotkih/eMia-React-Native/README.md

 Install React Native (current version is 0.62.2).
 In root directory  execute command:

-npm install
+yarn install

-Note.
-Make sure directory node_modules is not exist or remove it before.

 ### Build and run iOS app.

-In ios directory put command in console:
+In ios directory run command in console:

+cd ios

 pod install

-return to the root folder.
-Run
+cd ..

 react-native run-ios

-to make sure all right with future  build

-go to ios folder again
+or

+start React Native Packager

+react-native start --reset-cache

+cd ios

 Open the eMia.xcworkspace in Xcode.

 Press on Cmd+R or click on the run button to run the app and the project should run.
 Now you can debug native code

+or

 Open the project in Visual Studio Code.
+Add extension React Native Tools
-In VSC you can debug Java Script code.
+Add "Debug iOS" and "Debug Android" into the launch.json In VSC you can debug Java Script code.

 Open Google Chrome